 What are the Frontier Wars?

-Australian Frontier Wars are said to have lasted from 1788 to as late as 1934.
+Australian Frontier Wars are said to have lasted from the arrival of the British in 1788 to as late as 1934.

-Historians have argued for years over how many Indigenous people were killed in colonial violence.
+Historians have argued for years over how many Indigenous people have been killed in colonial violence.

 In 2014, two Queensland University researchers suggest the death toll may have reached 60,000 Indigenous people in Queensland alone.